 · Every type of assessment has its limitations and strengths.

-· Every evaluator has their own biases that affect interpretation.
+· Evaluators each have their own biases that affect interpretation.

-· Evaluators should be transparent about the potential limitations of their assessments and biases, along with the benefits.
+· They should be transparent about the potential limitations of their assessments and biases, along with the benefits.

 If you do pursue an evaluation, it is crucial that evaluators have a strong understanding of giftedness and twice exceptionality.
-If you’re just looking for a diagnosis for accommodations or medication treatment, it could be enough for the evaluator to acknowledge that you can’t be “too smart” to have a specific diagnosis, but if your want more comprehensive analysis of strengths and challenges, and strategies to support you than someone who has worked with gifted and twice exceptional adults will see patterns that others may miss.
+If you’re just looking for a diagnosis for accommodations or medication treatment, it could be enough for the evaluator to acknowledge that you can’t be “too smart” to have a specific diagnosis, but if your want more comprehensive analysis of strengths and challenges, and strategies to support you then someone who has experience with gifted and twice exceptional assessment for adults will see patterns that others may miss.

 Some of the most common types of assessments include:

 Examine your own strengths and support your weaknesses with the self-assessment checklist in my free Harnessing the Power of Your Intensity Workbook!

 · Be sure that your evaluator is familiar with giftedness and twice exceptionality, or at the very least don’t believe you can be “too smart” to have ADHD, or “to social” to have Autism.

 · Ask what tools and criteria they use as the basis for diagnosis and make sure they are using a variety of approaches.